 1. Source data integration and metadata management

-The average budgeting software can easily upload information from an organization’s General Ledger (GL) system, a practice that used to cut it in the budgeting and planning process.
-However, now organizations are storing data relevant to the budgeting and forecasting processes inside their Project Management, Billing, e-Commerce, Time & Expense, Customer Relationship Management (CRM), Human Resource Management (HRM), Enterprise Resource Planning (ERP) and other operational systems, which needs to be integrated in addition to the GL data.
+The average budgeting software can easily upload information from an organization’s General Ledger (GL) system, which is used to cut it in the budgeting and planning process.
+However, now organizations are storing data relevant to the budgeting and forecasting processes inside their Project Management, Billing, e-Commerce, Time & Expense, Customer Relationship Management (CRM), Human Resource Management (HRM), Enterprise Resource Planning (ERP), and other operational systems, which needs to be integrated in addition to the GL data.

-A best-in-class budgeting system can easily interface with a variety of these ancillary data sources to present and unify all the information decision makers need to make the best decisions.
-Additionally, budgeting software that can systematically upload, cleanse and integrate data from several sources saves time and ensures that the most accurate, complete, and up-to-date information is always being used.
+A best-in-class budgeting system can easily interface with various ancillary data sources to present and unify all the information decision-makers need to make the best decisions.
+Additionally, budgeting software that can systematically upload, cleanse and integrate data from several sources saves time and ensures that the most accurate, complete, and up-to-date information is constantly being used.

-Metadata is the contextual information about business data.
-Metadata components include data names, data definitions, business rules, data content (domains), data types, data transformations, degree of cleanliness, and so on.
+Metadata is contextual information about business data.
+Metadata components include data names, definitions, business rules, content (domains), data types, data transformations, degree of cleanliness, and so on.

-While each source system may contain information about the same business object (e.g., customer) each system may “code” this information differently.
-In order to effectively analyze and leverage heterogeneous data in your projections, the budget system needs to be able to manage metadata and the appropriate data linkages, and help identify and resolve data discrepancies without hindering productivity or requiring a deep technical skillset.
+While each source system may contain information about the same business object (e.g., customer, product, product group), each system may “code” this information differently.
+To effectively analyze and leverage heterogeneous data in your projections, the budget system needs to be able to manage metadata and the appropriate data linkages and help identify and resolve data discrepancies without hindering productivity or requiring a deep technical skillset.

 Want to learn more?

-Read about the other nine features by downloading the full tech brief here:
+Read about the other features by downloading the full tech brief here: